SimBoi/PyCyberCafe/README.md

 5. edit the file, add tab names and add the labels of the offline timers line by line, each tab will create a new UI window with the timers below it
 6. run the pycafeserver.py script from the terminal or create an executable using PyInstaller and run it

-## Target PCs setup
+## Target PCs Setup
 on each PC:
 1. create a user called PC-\<number\>-Guest
 2. download pycafeclient.py and edit the logs file path string to a location of your choosing
 3. using Windows Task Scheduler, configure the script or an executable made with PyInstaller to run on startup with the user SYSTEM
-4. download the pycafeclock.py and pycafelocker.py scripts and edit the logs file path string to a location of your choosing
+4. download the pycafeclock.pyw and pycafelocker.pyw scripts and edit the logs file path string to a location of your choosing
 5. using Windows Task Scheduler, configure both scripts or executables made with PyInstaller to run on logon with the user PC-\<number\>-Guest

 ## Notes